Jon Landau (film producer)

 Jon Landau (/ˈlændaʊ/; July 23, 1960 – July 5, 2024) was an American film producer.
-Best known for his collaborations with filmmaker James Cameron, he notably produced Cameron's epic romantic disaster film Titanic (1997)—for which he won the Academy Award for Best Picture—as well as Cameron's Avatar film series (2009–2029).
-As of 2025, Titanic, Avatar (2009) and Avatar: The Way of Water (2022) are three of the four highest-grossing films of all time, with Avatar in the top spot (not adjusted for inflation).

-Other notable credits include Solaris (2002) and Alita: Battle Angel (2019), both produced alongside Cameron, as well as Honey, I Shrunk the Kids (1989) and Dick Tracy (1990).
-Following his death from cancer in 2024, Landau's final works will be the next three Avatar films, for which he will be credited posthumously.
-His memoir The Bigger Picture: My Blockbuster Life & Lessons Learned Along The Way, written after his cancer diagnosis, was published in November 2025, featuring a foreword by Cameron.
+Best known for his collaborations with filmmaker James Cameron, he co-produced Cameron's Titanic (1997)—for which he won the Academy Award for Best Picture—as well as Cameron's Avatar film series (2009–2025).
+Titanic, Avatar (2009) and Avatar: The Way of Water (2022) are three of the four highest-grossing films of all time, with Avatar in the top spot.
+(Note: Not adjusted for inflation) Landau's other notable credits include Solaris (2002) and Alita: Battle Angel (2019), both of which he produced alongside Cameron, as well as Honey, I Shrunk the Kids (1989) and Dick Tracy (1990).
+His final film, Avatar: Fire and Ash (2025) is dedicated to his memory.

 Early life

 Landau was born in New York City on July 23, 1960, as the son of Edie, a producer, and Ely A. Landau, a studio executive and producer.
 He had two half-brothers, Neil Landau and Les Landau, and two sisters, Tina Landau and Kathy Landau.
 His family moved to Brentwood during his junior year of high school, where he attended Brentwood School, graduating in 1978.
 He later returned to Brentwood School to coach Varsity Football before embarking on his movie career.
 He attended the USC School of Cinematic Arts, graduating in 1983.
 Landau was Jewish.